 Dehydrated food is nice, but it's useless without water.
-Same goes for sweet food.
+The same goes for sweet food.
 Also, always test any new trail food before taking it with you.
 There's a chance you are not compatible with it.

 Fewer moving parts next time: no inflatable sleeping pad — no problem.
 No stove, no problem.
 You get the idea.

-Water planning and management is key.
+Water planning and management are key.
 Especially if you drink a lot.
 Consider trails with water readily available instead of hiking trails known for their long dry stretches.

 Cowboy camping is ok.
 Not a fan, but it's totally an option in an open space.
 Wouldn't do it in a forest, though.

-If you're set on a trail that you think may be more challenging than what you can handle, consider your exit strategy.
-More than once I though about exiting the trail.
+If you're set on a trail that you think maybe more challenging than what you can handle, consider your exit strategy.
+More than once I thought about exiting the trail.
 And every time I convinced myself that I shouldn't.
-If I had a clear strategy of when, where, why and how I could exit, I'd probably cut the trip short but also wouldn't suffer as much :)
+If I had a clear strategy of when, where, why, and how I could exit, I'd probably cut the trip short but also wouldn't suffer as much :)

 For about 3 days after I got back home, I was recovering from severe dehydration and also eating like crazy.
 I bought a watermelon, a bunch of grapes, and a ton of other juicy fruit.
 I drank a lot, and it's hard to appreciate tap water enough until you have no access to water for days.
 All things considered, I recovered fairly quickly.
 But I still haven't unpacked my backpack.